johnsyin/johnsyin.github.io/about.md

 Don't hesitate to reach me out if you want to
 1. Talk about any content that I have shared
-2. Recommend me for a role
+2. Recommend me for a role/project

 [johnsyin97@gmail.com](mailto:email@domain.com)